-GABRIELLA: I did like that he didn’t also just be like, “Ohhhhhhh, naked” when she was injured and needed his help like that, so it was a… as far as naked scenes go it helped the dynamic and I was just tense enough to help the romance while being practical.
+GABRIELLA: I did like that he didn’t also just be like, “Ohhhhhhh, naked” when she was injured and needed his help like that, so it was a… as far as naked scenes go, it helped the dynamic and was just tense enough to help the romance while being practical.

-CAITLIN: I mostly wouldn’t bring him up ’cause I wanted to say, call him the world’s greatest grandpa.
+CAITLIN: I mostly wanted to bring him up ’cause I wanted to call him the world’s greatest grandpa.

 GABRIELLA: Yeah, who doesn’t sell you out to the bastards who’ve taken your throne.

-CAITLIN: I really, really like his last scene with Yona before she leaves where he just gives her a hug and he’s like, “I can’t believe another grandchild… Two of my grandchildren are going off to do this.
+CAITLIN: I really, really like his last scene with Yona before she leaves where he just gives her a hug and he’s like, “I can’t believe another grandchild… Two of my grandchildren are going off to do this.”
 Clearly he loves her a lot and he just sort of takes in every orphan child that he meets.
-He adopted Hak, he adopted that little kid, he kind of adopt Yona.
-It’s very sweet, this show has really good father figures.
+He adopted Hak, he adopted that little kid, he kind of adopts Yona.
+It’s very sweet. this show has really good father figures.
 Not a lot of maternal figures, but.

 GABRIELLA: It has a lot of gentle fathers.
 Some of them are badass and other ones, they’re just beanie babies like the king, but they’re both badass in their own way.

-PETER: OH, yeah, yeah, he showed up when she was sick.
+PETER: Ohh, yeah, yeah, he showed up when she was sick.
 That’s right.

 PETER: That was a very Black Clover move.